mdg-iitr/Shrishti20_CellularDLD/README.md

 By pressing any number from `0-9` on your keyboard, you will see the signal flow in the form of electrons and then the number will finally be displayed on the seven segment display.

+Number 8 is displayed in the following gif:

 ![](https://github.com/mdg-iitr/Shrishti20_CellularDLD/blob/master/assets/display8.gif)

 By pressing `question mark (?)`, a popup will appear where you can see all the controls of Cellular_DLD.